james-priest/100-days-of-code-log-r2/README.md

 **Thoughts:** All challenges took place in the browser and covered things like Booleans, Strings, and  Variables.
 Additionally, we covered some intrinsic js object methods such as String.charAt, String.indexOf, concatenation & arithmetic operations including modulus(%).

-Besides writing code in the browser environment provided in the course, I also opened up Console in Chrome DevTools for quick proof-of-concept tests.
+Besides coding in the browser environment provided by the course, I also opened up Console in Chrome DevTools for quick proof-of-concept tests.

 ![Chrome DevTools Console](assets/images/code-school-js-part1-console.png)